Silverr12/DMA-CFW-Guide/README.md

  - Follow the steps on the [official LambdaConcept guide for flashing](https://docs.lambdaconcept.com/screamer/programming.html) **<sub>REMINDER: ONLY FOR SQUIRREL</sub>**

 ### Flashing troubleshooting
-If you mess up your CFW and your game pc won't fully "boot", be because of bios hang or other reasons, you *may* be able to flash new firmware onto it from your second computer if the card is still powered (indicated by the green lights).
-If your run a dma card speed test on your second computer and the dma card isnt recognised (doesn't matter if the rest of the speed test goes through or not), I'm 90% sure its dead, if your first computer won't stay powered on, you have to buy a pcie riser that will allow you to power your dma card without it communicating **(EXTREMELY NOT RECOMMENDED: if a riser is unavailable you can hotplug the dma card in after your computers fully booted booted then flash the card, be warned however as this can corrupt your motherboard's bios, and theres a chance you may not be able to repair it)**
+If you mess up your CFW and your game PC won't fully "boot", be because of bios hang or other reasons, you *may* be able to flash new firmware onto it from your second computer if the card is still powered (indicated by the green lights).
+If your run a DMA card speed test on your second computer and the DMA card isn't recognised (doesn't matter if the rest of the speed test goes through or not), I'm 90% sure it's dead, if your first computer won't stay powered on, you have to buy a PCIe riser that will allow you to power your DMA card without it communicating **(EXTREMELY NOT RECOMMENDED: if a riser is unavailable you can hotplug the dma card in after your computers fully booted then flash the card, be warned however as this can corrupt your motherboard's bios, and there's a chance you may not be able to repair it)**

 ### Additional Credits
 Ulf Frisk for [pcileech](https://github.com/ufrisk/pcileech) <br />